kaitlynduong21/MKS21X-FinalProject/README.md

 1/11: We are working on incorporating the hint feature.
 We are struggling to add it without messing up the formatting of the board.

 1/12: Kaitlyn added the check function and changed the feature of adding numbers so you cannot change numbers part of the original puzzle.
 Also, we added a "menu" of keys to select to access different features such as hint, check, and clear.

+1/13: Kaitlyn fixed the hint feature in the TerminalDemo file, so it will work in the terminal.
+Sabrina tested the check and hint features altered the hint method in the Sudoku class.
+Sabrina also added a few more puzzles that will incorporate for different difficulty levels in the future.